AnarDocs/LibSocWiki/pages/New_Order_(Indonesia).md

 - Burning down Timorese houses and executing Timorese indiscriminately, including children.
-- The deliberate destruction of [farms and crops](Agriculture "wikilink") in the countryside to force the population into cities where they would often be shot for entering or put into resettlement camps.
+- The deliberate destruction of [farms and crops](Agriculture.md "wikilink") in the countryside to force the population into cities where they would often be shot for entering or put into resettlement camps.
 - These camps had no electricity, sewerage, water, medical care or